hllj/text-generation-streaming-service/README.md

 ### Post-training quantization

 - Still failed to convert to AWQ with MPT
+- Failed to convert to GPTQ with MPT

 1. Convert with AMMO fp8 / int8_sq / int4_awq (Add quantization dataset with Vietnamese)